SonifyAR: Context-Aware Sound Generation in Augmented Reality: The Design of SonifyAR

-\textbf{Virtuality-Reality} \textit{(not well supported)}: \textit{Virtuality-Reality} denotes sound feedback that plays crucial roles in enhancing realism when virtual objects interact with the real-world environment, \textit{e.g.} the crisp stomping sound of a virtual robot when it walks on a real-world glass surface.
-Although physics simulation between virtual models and real-world surfaces have been supported, their sound feedback remains unexplored in AR authoring tools.
+\textbf{Virtuality-Reality} \textit{(not well supported)}: \textit{Virtuality-Reality} denotes sound feedback that plays a crucial role in enhancing realism when virtual objects interact with the real-world environment (\textit{e.g.,} the crisp stomping sound of a virtual robot when it walks on a real-world glass surface).
+Although physics simulations between virtual models and real-world surfaces have been supported, their sound feedback remains unexplored in AR authoring tools.

 \textbf{User-Virtuality-Reality} \textit{(not well supported)}: \textit{User-Virtuality-Reality} are the sounds that accompany user actions involving both virtual and real elements.
-For example, the material-aware sliding sounds when users apply a virtual scraper on different real-world surfaces (\textit{e.g.}, wooden table, painted wall, or glass window).
+For example, the material-aware sliding sounds when users apply a virtual scraper on different real-world surfaces (\textit{e.g.,} a wooden table, painted wall, or glass window).
 None of our investigated authoring tools can support the specification of this complex interaction.

-\textbf{Others} Note that we excluded the domains of \textbf{Reality} and \textbf{User} from the enumeration since our interest lies in events where the AR system (\textit{e.g.} smartphone or AR headset) generate the sound.
-Thus, sounds naturally generated by user and reality are excluded from our discussion.
+\textbf{Others}: We exclude the domains of \textbf{Reality} and \textbf{User} from the enumeration since our interest lies in events where the AR system (\textit{e.g.} smartphone or AR headset) generate the sound.
+Thus, sounds naturally generated by user and reality (\textit{e.g.,} a user physically knocking on a wooden table) are excluded from our discussion.

 Based on the above analysis and as illustrated in \figref{triad}, existing AR authoring tools fail to offer functional AR sound authoring support for many of the identified dimensions, especially those involving \textit{Reality}.
-SonifyAR aims to cover this gap.
+SonifyAR aims to address this gap.